jangler/faunatone/docs/usage.md

 can be changed in `config/settings.csv`; you can view port indices using the commands in the MIDI menu.

+If you manage to connect an output to Faunatone *after* startup, pitches may not be correct until you select **MIDI -> Send pitch bend sensitivity RPN**.

 ## Sequencing and time control

 On the left side of the window are the beat numbers, counting upwards from 1 at